timcoxopc/govcms-anchor-magic/README.md

 ## Installation

-- Copy contents of JS and templates to the respective directories in your theme.
+- Copy the contents of _JS_ and _templates_ to the respective directories in your theme.
 - Include anchor-magic.js in you libraries.yml file